-, Dean of the College of Business and Natural Sciences at Black Hills State University, was born and raised in Spearfish where she earned her undergraduate degree at BHSU.
+Dr. Priscilla Romkema is the Dean of the College of Business and Natural Sciences at Black Hills State University.
+She was born and raised in Spearfish where she earned her undergraduate degree at BHSU.
 She went on to the University of Wyoming to earn a M.S. in business education and a Ph.D. in education.
 She taught at various universities including Northern Michigan University, the University of Wyoming, and the Independent Institute of Russian Entrepreneurship in Moscow, Russia.
-Priscilla is currently a member of the Zonta Club of Spearfish, the Spearfish Area Community Foundation, the Ponderosa Apartments board, and the Regional Health Board of Trustees.
-An avid runner, Priscilla has competed in seven Boston Marathons and will compete in the 2013 New York City Marathon.
-Priscilla was awarded the South Dakota Small Business Administration Women in Business Champion of the Year in 2011.
+Dr. Romkema is currently a member of the Zonta Club of Spearfish, the Spearfish Area Community Foundation, the Ponderosa Apartments board, and the Regional Health Board of Trustees.
+An avid runner, she has competed in seven Boston Marathons and the New York City Marathon.
+Dr. Romkema was awarded the South Dakota Small Business Administration Women in Business Champion of the Year in 2011.

 Dr. Wei Song received her Ph.D. in Marketing/Management from the University of Edinburgh, UK.
 Dr. Song has solid international experience in the business world.
 She has worked for a major US corporation as a senior facility analyst.
 She has also taught classes in a range of universities, including USA, Germany, United Kingdom, Canada and China.
 Currently, she is an Associate Professor of Marketing at Black Hills State University, USA.
 Her research interests are in the areas of marketing strategy, consumer behavior, social media marketing and Chinese own brand strategy.
 She is also a respected scholar in the area of teaching business ethics and international cultural comparative studies.
 She has chaired various sessions at the international conferences and publishes papers regularly.
 In addition, Dr. Song served as an external examiner for Ph.D. dissertation and a reviewer for the multiple international journals.

-Dr. Helen Usera is the owner and president of Aspiring Business Consulting, a consulting company focused on leadership development, organizational development and team building.
+Dr. Helen Usera serves as the Vice President of Development of Black Hill Works Foundation.
+She is also the owner and president of Aspiring Business Consulting, a consulting company focused on leadership development, organizational development and team building.
 She is a certified John Maxwell Team coach and mentor and is also certified with Myers-Briggs Type Indicator.
-Helen received a Bachelor of Science, Elementary Education from Pittsburg State University; a Masters of Science, Special Education from Pittsburg State University; a Doctorate of Education, Educational Administration from the University of Kansas; and an Ed.D., Educational Administration from the University of Kansas.
-She currently serves as the Secretary for the Board of Directors for the National Relief Charities and is a board member for the Black Hills Area Habitat for Humanity
+Helen received a Bachelor of Science, Elementary Education from Pittsburg State University; a Master’s of Science, Special Education from Pittsburg State University; and a Doctorate of Education, Educational Administration from the University of Kansas.
+She currently serves on the Women's Community Leadership Initiative committee, Black Hills Leadership Development committee, and chair for Rapid City Area Chamber of Commerce Governmental Affairs.